miggynowiggy/grapherson/README.md

 # Grapherson
 A Software Engineering porject submission
-This is a movile app that tries to assess for Mental Health ailements or disorders through your handwrittings.
+This is a mobile app that tries to assess for Mental Health ailements or disorders through your handwrittings.

 ## Project setup
 ```